KeithRichardLee/Tanzu-Platform-for-Cloud-Foundry-automated-install/README.md

 Installation takes approx 90 minutes

-Congratualations you now have installed and configured Tanzu Platform for Cloud Foundry.
+Congratulations you now have installed and configured Tanzu Platform for Cloud Foundry.
 Let's go see it in action!

 ## Deploy a sample app